skjolber/json-log-filter/README.md

  * skipping large parts of JSON documents (prune) decreases the difference, and
  * small documents increase the difference, as `Jackson` is more expensive to initialize.

-Note that both processors can parse __at least one thousand 100KB documents per second__, so while system-wide optimization like this are hard to come by, for a typical web service the fastest filters will improve overall system performance by no more than a few percent at best.
+Note that both processors can parse __at least one thousand 100KB documents per second__.
+For a typical, light-weight web service, the overall performance improvement for using the `core` filters over the `Jackson`-based filters, will most likely be in the order of a few percent.

 Memory use will be approximately two times the JSON string size.